-Although industry-wide figures help demonstrate the potential breadth of the problem, a review of the results of individual companies can provide even more profound examples.
-For example, Advanced Micro Devices, a semiconductor manufacturer with total sales of \$5.4 billion, shows a 51 percent increase in gross profit margin (from 40.8 to 61.6 percent) and a 54 percent increase in days' sales in inventory (from 64.7 to 99.8 days) when depreciation expenses are removed from cost of goods sold.
-And cash flow from operations was reported as \$473.0 million while the proxy cash flow measure would come in at a whopping \$1,507.0 million.
+Although industry-wide figures help demonstrate the potential breadth of the problem this topic presents in analyzing financial statements, a review of the results generated in the past year for individual companies, even large ones, can provide even more profound examples.
+For example, Advanced Micro Devices, a semiconductor manufacturer with total sales of \$5.4 billion, shows a 51.2 percent increase in gross profit margin (from 40.8 to 61.6 percent) and a 54.4 percent increase in days' sales in inventory (from 64.7 to 99.8 days) when depreciation expenses are removed from cost of goods sold.
+And cash flow from operations was reported as \$473.0 million with the proxied cash flow measure coming in at a whopping 1,507.0 million.

 Another semiconductor company, Micron Technology, with total sales of \$4.8 billion, provides even more dramatic results.
-Using reported data its gross profit margin for the year was -9.1 percent.
-Yet if depreciation is removed from cost of goods sold the gross profit margin soars to 34.9 percent.
-The days' sales in inventory figure consequently rises from 68.7 days to 115.1 days.
-Reported cash flow from operations was \$1,206.0 million but the cash flow proxy is only \$278.0 million.
-Likewise, Mylan, Inc., a pharmaceutical company with total sales of \$5.1 billion, shows a similar 19 percent increase in gross profit margin (from 41.4 to 49.2 percent) and a 15 percent increase in days' sales in inventory (from 136.3 to 157.4 days).
-Its proxy cash flow amount of \$633.7 million exceeds its actual cash flow from operations amount of \$605.1 million with that differential likely the result of a \$48.2 million increase in inventory during the year.
+Using income statement figures its gross profit margin for the year was -9.1 percent.
+Yet when depreciation is removed from cost of goods sold, one arrives at a gross profit margin of 34.9 percent.
+Days' sales in inventory consequently rises from 68.7 days to 115.1 days.
+Cash flow from operations was reported \$1,206.0 million but the cash flow proxy is only \$278.0 million.
+Likewise, Mylan, Inc., a pharmaceutical company with total sales of \$5.1 billion, shows a 19.1 percent increase in gross profit margin (from 41.4 to 49.2 percent) and a 15.5 percent increase in days' sales in inventory (from 136.3 to 157.4 days).
+Furthermore, its proxied cash flow amount of \$633.7 million exceeded its actual cash flow from operations amount of \$605.1 million with that differential likely greater due to \$48.2 million increase in inventory that it had for the year.